klee325/magnetometer-code/README.md

 pyqtgraph.live
 - Live plotting of per-second values for bx, by, bz and total magnetic field using pyqtgraph.
 Time is seconds from start of code.

+Note: when saving live plots, save them as .svg files to preserve image quality.